-(2) An employer may have a maximum of three medical only claims at any time in addition to the one significant claim.
-As a medical only claim exits the employer's experience period, the employer may include a new medical only claim.
+(2) An employer may have a maximum of three medical-only claims at any time in addition to the one significant claim.

-(3) The total number of medical only claims may not exceed three, and the total combined costs of these claims must be below the employer's TLL.
+(b) The total combined costs of these medical only claims must be below the employer's TLL.

 (E) Program benefits.

 (1) The bureau will credit an employer that meets all the criteria with a discount from the employer's base rate as follows:

 (a) In the first year of the program eligibility period, twenty per cent;

 (b) In the second year of the program eligibility period, fifteen per cent;